mattgmccallum/horiseon-access-optimisation/README.md

 ### Dependencies

-* Any standard web browser will do.
+* Any standard web browser will do.!

 * Google Chrome, Safari, Mozilla Firefox

 ## Help